-Blachford - Canadian Plastics
+BLACHFORD - Canadian Plastics

 Description

-Established in 1921, Blachford, based in Mississauga, Ontario, Canada manufacture high quality Metallic Stearates including several grades of Calcium Stearate and Zinc Stearate for use as lubricants in Plastics, PVC and Composite applications.
+Established in 1921, Blachford, based in Mississauga Ontario Canada, manufacture high quality Metallic Stearates including several grades of Calcium and Zinc Stearate for use in Plastics, PVC and Composite applications.

+We also supply specialty stearates like Manganese and Iron Stearate for use in oxo-biodegradable plastics additive packages.

 Metallic Stearates Include: